dannyblackstock/iat344-film-blog/_posts/2015-04-12-individual-project.markdown

   <iframe width="100%" height="auto" src="https://www.youtube.com/embed/pUo4qBW0UTA?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

 When creating my individual project, I knew we were required to use a chroma keying effect, so I tried to create a short comedy narrative, since I had experience doing that type of film.
-I wanted to use the effect to add something funny to my film, so I came up with this idea after watching this FilmRiot episode:
+I wanted to use the effect to add something funny to my film, so I came up with this idea after watching this Film Riot episode:

 <div class="videoWrapper">
   <iframe width="100%" height="auto" src="https://www.youtube.com/embed/bqIEnkwd54s?rel=0" frameborder="0" allowfullscreen></iframe>